Eliminate the stumbling blocks to a better future

 Reason Two: Failure to set plans.
 Did you know that only 5% of the population sets goals and only 2% have any form of written goals?
 Their actions have a sense of purpose - they are results oriented, they are motivated, they are positive - they are life's winners.
 Without a plan it is easy to drift aimlessly, and live from day to day.
 If you have set goals you will know what you want to achieve.

 Reason Three: Inefficient use of time and poor work habits.
 Time is like money - you can spend it or invest it in building a better you by self-development.
-When you waste you are wasting yourself.
+When you waste time you are wasting yourself.
 Plan your day - what do you really want to achieve today?

 Reason Four: Lack of foresight.
 Achievers have an ability to look beyond the immediate and into the future.
 Although some may see your visions as dreams, do not forget that you have to have a dream to make a dream come true.
 Unless you are fortunate enough to be left a legacy, the only money you will ever have working for you is that what you save from current income and invest.
 People with vision can multiply their income by investing in growth investments.
 Work for your money then make your money work for you.

 Reason Five: The need to conform.
 Dare to be different which is why the majority of people are not successful.
 Don't be afraid take calculated risks.
 Remember the people who make big money are the ones who do the opposite of what everyone else does - sell when everyone else buys and vice versa.

 Reason Six: Poor debt management through excessive borrowing.
 Lack of discipline through poor spending habits and having no budget.
 Borrowing for things that lose value, so that with interest payments you pay much more for the article than it cost initially.
 (Especially new cars, furniture etc.)